baheuddeen/Store-API/README.md

 }

 - ### End point "/api/order_item/:id"
-the id here is the Order_id
+the id here is the order_id
 this ### End point is to get all order-items added to this order
 - request:\
 method : get